ndhuanhuan/system-design/basics/Load Balancing.md

 **Server utilization**: Backend servers are configured with a max capacity and count the on-going requests, and then they have utilization percentage calculated ranging from 0.0 to 1.0.

 There are two problems to consider:
-1. Handling HTTP errors: If a server fast fails requests, it attracts more traffic and fails more.
+1. **Handling HTTP errors**: If a server fast fails requests, it attracts more traffic and fails more.
-2. Stats decay: If a server’s load is too high, no requests will be distributed there and hence the server gets stuck.
+2. **Stats decay**: If a server’s load is too high, no requests will be distributed there and hence the server gets stuck.
 They use a decay function of the inverted sigmoid curve to solve the problem.

 ## Good Reading Resources
 - https://www.acodersjourney.com/system-design-interview-load-balancing/